Oakley Hall Hotel

 Employees of our suppliers

-- Personal details such as your name, title, personal telephone and e-mail address and address.
+Personal details such as your name, title, personal telephone, e-mail address and address.

 We will only use your personal information when the law allows us to.
 When we use your personal information, we must have a legal ground for doing so.
 The following are (amongst others) the legal grounds by which we can use your personal information: